BerndiVader/MythicMobsExtension/README.md

 		Syntax in advaipathfinder: - advaipathfinder{goal="1 breakblocks grass,dirt,stone 50"}
 		Set goal 1 to PathfinderBreakBlocks.
 Blocks that can be broken are grass, dirt and stone.
 If none is given all blocks can be broken.
 Respect worldguards block-break deny flag.
 		The entity have a chance of 50% to break the block.
 Possible chances 0-100;

+	*returnhome:*

+		advaipathfinder{goal="[goalpriority_value] returnhome [speed_value] [x],[y],[z],[travel_radius],[tp_radius],[boolean_ignoretarget]"}

+		Syntax in advaipathfinder: - advaipathfinder{goal="1 returnhome 2 <mob.l.x>,<mob.l.y>,<mob.l.z>,200,1024,false"}
+		Set goal 1 to PathfinderGoalReturnHome.
+The entity will return to the mobs location present at execution of the mechanic.
+With speed of 2.
+Mob can travel inside a radius of 200 disq and has a tp radius of 1024.
+Means if the mob is outside of 1024 it will be teleported.
+Because of the last false the mob will not go home aslong it has a target.
+Set it to true and the mob will run home whenever its outside of its range.

 ## parsedStance mechanic: